webdevpark/wacalytics-node/README.md

 `$ gulp --run`

 This will hint all JavaScript, run the application locally using the "development" config file, and simulate an incoming event using the contents of the "event.json" as the event data.
+It is worth noting that the remote DyanamoDB instance will still be used even when running the application locally.
 ​
 #### deploy